sergirovira/Twitter-friends/README.md

 # Twitter-friends

-This script [twitterFriends.py](https://github.com/sergirovira/Twitter-friends/blob/master/twitterFriends.py) does the following:
+The script [twitterFriends.py](https://github.com/sergirovira/Twitter-friends/blob/master/twitterFriends.py) does the following:

   - Ask Twitter for your friends list
   - Ask Twitter for your friends' friends list